zidingz/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 Introduction
 ~~~~~~~~~~~~

-Distributed Uplift Random Forest (Uplift DRF) is classification tool for modeling uplift - the incremental impact of a treatment.
+Distributed Uplift Random Forest (Uplift DRF) is a classification tool for modeling uplift - the incremental impact of a treatment.
 Only binomial classification (``distribution="bernoulli"``) is currently supported.

 Uplift DRF can be applied in fields where we operate with two groups of subjects.
 Fist group, let's call it treatment, receive some kind of treatment (marketing campaign, medicine,...), and a second group, let's call it control, is separated from the treatment.
 We also gather information about their response, whether they bought a product, recover from disease, and similar.
-Then Uplift DRF trains so-called uplift trees.
-Uplift trees take information about treatment/control group assignment and information about response directly into a decision about split a node.
-The output of uplift model is the probability of change in user behavior which helps to decide if treatment impacts the desired behavior (buy a product, recover from disease,...).
+Then, Uplift DRF trains so-called uplift trees.
+Uplift trees take information about treatment/control group assignment and information about response directly into a decision about splitting a node.
+The output of the uplift model is the probability of change in user behavior which helps to decide if treatment impacts the desired behavior (buy a product, recover from disease,...).
 In other words, if a user responds because the user was treated.
-This leads to proper campaign targeting on a subject that genuinely needs to be treated and avoid wasting resources on subjects that respond/do not respond anyway.
+This leads to proper campaign targeting on a subject that genuinely needs to be treated and avoids wasting resources on subjects that respond/do not respond anyway.

 The current version of Uplift DRF is based on implementation of DRF.
 The principle of training is similar to DRF.
 When given a set of data, Uplift DRF generates a forest of classification uplift trees, rather than a single classification tree.
 Each of these trees is a weak learner built on a subset of rows and columns.
 More trees will reduce the variance.
 Classification take the average prediction over all of their trees to make a final prediction.
 (Note: For a categorical response column, Uplift DRF maps factors  (e.g. 'dog', 'cat', 'mouse) in lexicographic order to a name lookup array with integer indices (e.g. 'cat -> 0, 'dog' -> 1, 'mouse' -> 2.)